andy-goryachev-oracle/Test/doc/FocusTraversal/FocusTraversal.md

 It is not a goal of this proposal:

 - to introduce a new focus traversal logic or alter the existing one
-- to provide focus traversal configuration via CSS
+- to allow for focus traversal configuration via CSS